Juicy Braised Chicken Fajitas

 Don’t they look gorgeous?

+For the Braising.
 Next – and this is very important – crack open a beer.
 You will be cooking with it anyway, so you may as well enjoy one while you’re at it.
+If you’d prefer to cook without beer, use chicken stock or chicken broth instead.

 Cooking Up the Peppers and Onions